dioptra-io/caracal/README.md

 - **Constant flow-id:** Caracal doesn't vary the flow identifier for two probes with the same specification, making it suitable to discover load-balanced paths on the Internet.
 - **Fast:** Caracal uses the standard socket API, yet on a 2020 M1 MacBook Air it can send 1.3M packets per second.
 See [Potential optimizations](#potential-optimizations) for a discussion of possible performance improvements.
 - **Stateless:** classical probing tools such as traceroute needs to remember which probes they have sent, in order to match the replies (e.g. to know the TTL of the probe).
 Caracal takes inspiration from [yarrp](https://github.com/cmand/yarrp) and encodes the probe information in the section of the probe packet that is included back in ICMP messages.
-Thus it doesn't need to remember each probe sent, allowing it to send millions of probes per second with a minimal memory footprint.
+Thus, it doesn't need to remember each probe sent, allowing it to send millions of probes per second with a minimal memory footprint.

 ## Usage